 Bitcoin Cash is a Bitcoin hard fork.
 It continues to use the proof of work consensus algorithm as well as the SHA256 hashing algorithm used by Bitcoin.
 Like Bitcoin, BCH also has the block confirmation time set at around 10 minutes.
 But with the increased block size, BCH is able to accommodate more transactions, which translates to lower processing fees.

 Bitcoin Cash has a limited supply as there will only ever be 21 million BCH.
 It is a minable altcoin, and computing power contributors to the network are currently receiving a 12.5 BCH reward for confirming a block, which is expected to fall to 6.25 BCH after the April 2021 halving.

-Today, HBCH is used as a payment method because its fast transaction processing speeds and low fees are able to compete favourably against popular everyday payment methods like Visa cards.
+Today, BCH is used as a payment method because its fast transaction processing speeds and low fees are able to compete favourably against popular everyday payment methods like Visa cards.

 The low fees and faster transaction speeds notwithstanding, Bitcoin Cash hasn’t been able to outride Bitcoin’s market penetration.
 Its popularity has also dwindled with time, having fallen off the list of five biggest cryptocurrencies to the current position 19.
-BCH’s market cap has also plunged from the heights of $60+ Billion in December 2017 to an average of $11 billion in 2021.
+BCH’s market cap has also plunged from the heights of $60+ Billion in December 2017 to an average of $6 billion at the time of writing.

 Bitcoin cash trading and usage